 Arlene Sharpe, MD, PhD

-Arlene has published over 300 papers and was listed by Thomson Reuters as one of the most Highly Cited Researchers (top 1%) in 2014 and 2015 and a Citation Laureate in 2016.
+Arlene has published over 300 papers and was listed by Thomson Reuters as one of the most Highly Cited Researchers (top one percent) in 2014 and 2015 and a Citation Laureate in 2016.
 She received the William B. Coley Award for Distinguished Research in Tumor Immunology in 2014 and the Warren Alpert Foundation Prize in 2017 for her contributions to the discovery of the PD-1 pathway.

 Arlene earned her MD and PhD degrees from Harvard Medical School and completed her residency in Pathology at Brigham and Women’s Hospital.

 Ken Smith’s laboratory studies basic immunological mechanisms and how defects in regulatory control of the immune system can lead to autoimmunity and alter defense against infection.
 The lab also runs a translational program in autoimmune disease that has led to the discovery of a prognosis-predicting biomarker entering clinical trials, and to the identification of new pathways driving disease outcomes in autoimmunity and infection.